NGSchoolEU/ngs19/CellOfOriginHACKATHON/README.md

 ## The Goals:

 ### Day 1:
 1. Explain the data set

-What is the data?
-What is in the paper?
-What are the figures?
-What are your samples in this case?
-Predictors/ response?
-What are the main conclusions in the paper that concern this data?
-How did the authors get them?
 2. Explore the data
   - Explore the response data set
   - Explore the predictors data set

 ### Day 2: